Cybersecurity Risk Management: Frameworks, Plans, and Best Practices

 Navigating the complexities of cybersecurity risk management in the modern landscape

 In the final analysis, there’s no rest in the modern pursuit of risk management.
 It hardly seems fair in a climate of continuous and unparalleled change, with threats and vulnerabilities multiplying by the minute.
-However, with the help of analytics, collaboration/communication/issue management tools, and third-party risk management frameworks, smart and successful organizations will continue to hold their own in the battle to manage IT risk and maintain security across the enterprise.
+However, with the help of analytics, collaboration/communication/issue management tools, and third-party risk management frameworks, innovative and successful organizations will continue to hold their own in the battle to manage IT risk and maintain security across the enterprise.